HashCore Docs

 When using profiles, board and chip settings are saved in the profile configuration.

-When switching from a tuned profile to the profile-disabled mode (Disable):
+When switching from a tuned profile to no-profile mode (Disable):

-- previously set frequencies and voltages are not reset automatically;
+• previously set frequencies and voltages are not automatically reset;

-To apply global frequency and voltage values, it is recommended to reset settings for each board manually.
+To apply global frequency and voltage values, it is recommended to manually reset settings for each board.

 Summary

-The overclocking section allows managing miner overclocking both manually and automatically, as well as viewing statistics for each chip (hashrate, frequencies, temperatures, errors).
+The overclocking section allows you to manage miner overclocking in both manual and automatic modes, as well as view statistics for each chip (Hashrate, frequencies, temperatures, errors).